kechenkristin/CS188/proj/proj1/note.md

 ```

 - getSuccessors
-This method should return a new state, so we need to (1)update the newPosition, (2)update the info of visited corners.
+This method should return a new state, so we need to
+(1)update the newPosition
+(2)update the info of visited corners.

 We now have the next position, so just need to think about(2), if the nextPosition equals to one of the corners we haven't visited yet, remove it.

 ```python
 def getSuccessors(self, state: Any):
         successors = []